wazo-platform/wazo-doc/source/cti_client/xlets/people.rst

 #.
 Display results of the search
 #.
 Display favorite contacts
 #.
 Search contacts
 #.
-Call, transfer or chat with the selected contact
+Call a contact
 #.
+Transfer a call to a contact
+#.
+Transfer a call to a contact's voicemail
+#.
 Bookmark/unmark the contact as a favorite
+#.
+Chat with a contact
+#.
+Send an email to a contact

 .. figure:: /cti_client/xlets/images/cti_client-people-personal.png